alberttrann/neural_reranker_training_script/README.md

 * `BGE-reranker-v2-m3`(0.6B)
 * `Qwen3-Reranker-0.6B`(0.6B)

-Only the `Qwen3-Reranker-0.6B` managed to also get perfect score on all queries, while others struggle with at least one query and was flagged by the LLM-as-judge for insufficient faithfullness or insufficient relevance.
+Only the `Qwen3-Reranker-0.6B` managed to also get perfect score on all queries, while others struggle with at least 2 queries

 ### Reranker Performance Analysis